savau/nixos-config/README.md

 #### 5.1 NixOS Configuration

-We clone our NixOS configuration directly to `/etc/nixos`.
+We will clone our NixOS configuration directly to `/etc/nixos`.
 The main configuration file, `<git:>/configuration.nix`, (like all its modules in `<git:>/modules`) is machine-independent and imports all machine-dependent options from `<git:>/machines/<HOSTNAME>`.

-First delete the old configuration, clone your configuration from GitHub and regenerate the `hardware-configuration.nix`:
+First delete the old configuration, and clone your configuration from GitHub:
 ```
 $ rm -rf /etc/nixos
 $ git clone --recurse-submodules git@github.com:savau/nixos-config.git /etc/nixos
-$ nixos-generate-config
-$ mv /etc/nixos/hardware-configuration.nix
-     /etc/nixos/machines/<HOSTNAME>/hardware-configuration.nix
 ```

+If there is no `hardware-configuration.nix` for your machine yet, or if you want to update your existing `hardware-configuration.nix`, please follow the steps described in [the wiki page on (re)generating the `hardware-configuration.nix`](https://github.com/savau/nixos-config/wiki/(Re)generating-%60hardware-configuration.nix%60).

 Now that we have our configuration, we need to specify which machine-specific options to use.
 Each supported machine has its own options directory under `<git>:/machines/<HOSTNAME>`.
 This NixOS configuration expects the name of the machine to load specific options for in the `<git>:/host` file: